 Words play an important role in our lives.
 From describing feelings or instructions.
-Words are used everywhere whether it be writing, speaking, or listening.
+Words are used everywhere, whether writing, speaking, or listening.

 They play a key role in conveying instructions or messages to others.
 Effective use of words can even motivate individuals to take a positive or negative initiative.

 Words work as the building block of any language literature.
-They form up to be meaningful full sentences and eventually form folks, poems essays, huge paragraphs, etc.
+They form into meaningful full sentences and eventually form folks, poems, essays, huge paragraphs, etc.

 In today’s world, knowing words and their usage is as important as knowing the values of living.
 Personality, relationships, and dealings can build or shatter depending on the usage of words.

-Generally, there are around 171,146 words present in the English language and many are pretty hard to distinguish due to their similarities.
+Generally, there are around 171,146 words present in the English language, and many are hard to distinguish due to their similarities.

 Quantify and qualify are two words with pretty similar spelling and pronunciation.
 Despite the similarities, both have a few distinctions between them.